swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Conclusion {#sec:conclusion}

-In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode. *RxJS Debugging for vscode* provides operator log points ready to software engineers' hands and makes manual print statements as debugging utility obsolete.
-We developed the debugger using a UCD process facilitating UX inspection and validation methods.
-As a result, we discovered and resolved four critical usability issues through a usability test with two participants.
-Furthermore, the debugger's system architecture reuses the CDP connection of vscode's JavaScript debugger to reduce overall system complexity.
+**In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode.
+With *RxJS Debugging for vscode*, we proof the feasibility of a ready-to-hand RP debugging utility by its existence.
+We developed the debugger using a UCD process facilitating UX inspection and validation methods, thereby ensured that operator log points do replace manual print statements in software engineers' daily workflow.
+While doing so, we discovered and resolved four critical usability issues through a usability test with two participants.** Furthermore, the debugger's system architecture reuses the CDP connection of vscode's JavaScript debugger to reduce overall system complexity.

 We presented an outlook for further research and proposed a field test on how software engineers integrate the proposed RxJS debugger into their daily routine.
 Finally, we highlighted three useful feature extensions to *RxJS Debugging for vscode*.